d3x41/documentation-dev/md/documentation.md

 ## Documentation guides

-The documentation is splitted in 5 GUIDES on the left menu bar:
+The documentation is splitted in 6 GUIDES on the left menu bar:
 - START
 - TOOLS & PACKAGES
 - INFOS
 - TUTORIALS
+- GOODIES
 - FAQ

 ## Help Summary